geudde/attic-chest/pages/04.season-3/04.meeting-32/03.edward/docs.md

 With furl’d banners and all their force.

 Fair Ellinor stood on the castle walls
-To welcome her Valiant Knight,
+To welcome her valiant knight,
 Whose gallant deeds and timely aid
 Had finished the deadly fight.

-Fair Ellin came down with her Ladies in pall
+Fair Ellin came down with her ladies in pall
 To him at the castle gate.
 Lord Edward went in with foot and horse
 With pennon and banners in state!